Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Conclusions

 Finally, for the slim disc models, we explored the effects of changing the spin of the BH, from the very high value of $a=0.99$ discussed above to the non-spinning case ($a=0$), which is consistent with the Jiang model when $f_{\rm E} \lesssim 1$ (see Fig.~\ref{fig:jiangmadau}).
 When $\epsilon_{\rm c} = 10^{-6}$, non-spinning BHs follow the same evolution of the previous models, as expected, reaching a final mass of $10^4$~M$_{\sun}$.
 Since the dependence of the radiative efficiency on BH spin is negligible during the SE accretion phase, even when $\epsilon_{\rm c} = 10^{-3}$ non-spinning BHs initially rapidly grow their mass, reaching in a few time-steps a value that is larger than for the case $a=0.99$.
 However, this increases the strength of BH feedback, which suppresses gas accretion and the BH grows very mildly there after, reaching a final mass of only 1300~M$_{\sun}$.

-All runs show that SF and SN feedback consume the disc after $\sim$1~Myr.
+All runs show that SF consumes the disc after $\sim$1~Myr.
 As a result, BH accretion stops.
 Instead, SF continues at the periphery of the disc up to $\sim$4~Myr, where it starts to decline due to the lack of gas.

-We extrapolate the final BH masses from $z=15$ to $z\sim6$, assuming subsequent galaxy mergers will replenish the gas reservoir and trigger a new cycle of SE accretion.
-We find that at most BH seeds would grow to $\sim 10^6$~M$_{\sun}$, comparable to the mass of massive BHs in spiral galaxies such as our own Milky Way, but falling short of the mass of the high-redshift QSOs
+We extrapolate the final BH and stellar masses from $z=15$ to $z\sim6$, assuming subsequent galaxy mergers will replenish the gas reservoir and trigger a new cycle of SE accretion {and star formation}.
+We find that at most BH seeds would grow to $\sim 10^6$~M$_{\sun}$, comparable to the mass of massive BHs in spiral galaxies such as our own Milky Way, but falling short of the mass of the high-redshift quasars and of their host galaxies.

 Although based on highly idealised simulations that target the inner region of a gas-rich high-redshift proto-galaxy, our results may provide an indication on how to model short and intermittent SE accretion on to a medium-weight BH seed in cosmological models that describe the mass assembly history of the first SMBHs \citep{sassano2021light}, to investigate whether short and intermittent SE accretion episodes may provide an attractive route to the formation of the first SMBHs \citep{pezzulli2016}.
 Similarly, they could be implemented in models that describe the redshift evolution of the BH mass function through cosmic time \citep{trinca2022low}, to assess whether future surveys may be able to discriminate among different BH growth models in the early Universe.